Comment on page

 Cinchy natively and automatically manages data versioning in the platform through the ‘always-on’ version tracking, collaboration logging, and recycle bin features (data restore).

 Cinchy maintains a version history of all changes to every data element stored in Cinchy.
-The version history is queryable in Cinchy to accelerate analysis, and can also be viewed through the Collaboration Log, which tracks changes made by users, systems, or external applications (Image 1).
+You can query the version history in Cinchy to speed up analysis, and can also be viewed through the Collaboration Log, which tracks changes made by users, systems, or external applications (Image 1).
 When required, you can easily revert data to previous states using the Recycle Bin or the Revert button.

 Image 1: The Collaboration Log